 We’ve all come across our share of “earn money online” websites that make big promises but deliver limited results, so it’s easy (and reasonable) to be skeptical of Swagbucks.

-After all, the web is full of sites that claim you can earn extra cash or free gift cards by taking online surveys, completing promotional offers, or doing any number of other random tasks in your free time.
+After all, the web is full of sites that claim you can earn quick cash or free gift cards by taking online surveys, completing promotional offers, or doing any number of other random tasks in your free time.

 And while there are some good options out there (see the links above), many sites just waste your time with absurdly low pay rates, have super-high minimum withdrawal amounts that make it hard to cash-out your earnings, or have so many obstacles and hoops to jump through that most people give up before they ever see a penny.